Openings for the 2021-2022 School Year

 - Substitute Teachers

 This is a part-time position as a substitute teacher.
 All individuals should hold, or should one time have held, a State of Florida teaching certificate.
 Prospective employees must pass a pre-employment criminal background check and obtain Protecting God’s Children endorsement.
-Interested applicants should submit a cover letter, resume, and Diocese of St. Augustine Employment Application to Debbie Couch, Assistant to the Principal, at firstname.lastname@example.org.
+Interested applicants should submit an application at Diocese of St. Augustine Careers.

 Interested in working for Saint Francis Catholic Academy, but a position in your discipline is not listed?

-Please send us your completed application, cover letter (indicating why you want to be at Saint Francis and your content area) and your resume.
+Please send your resume and cover letter (indicating why you are interested in working at Saint Francis) to Debbie Couch, Assistant to the Principal, at firstname.lastname@example.org.
 If a position becomes available, we may be in contact.